Use the form below to search among over 1000 scholarships and bursaries. There are two major deadlines to keep in mind:

 1. Teacher Candidate's Final Assessment: The Bates Award Committee will request a copy of the teacher candidate’s extended practicum final assessment from the Programs Office prior to the adjudication.
 The teacher candidate need not take action on this item.

-2. Nomination Statement in Support of a Teacher Candidate signed by Cooperating Teacher, College Practicum Facilitator and School Principal: One nomination letter, of no more than 500 words, should be sent in confidence, and be received by the Bates Award Committee (through the Undergraduate Programs Office) by email at awards.education@usask.ca no later than 4:30 pm on the first business day of February of the calendar year following extended practicum for those students doing the practicum in term one, and not later than April 30 of the same calendar year for those doing the practicum in term two.
-The nomination letter must be signed by the collaborating teacher, the practicum facilitator, and the school principal.
+2. Nomination Statement in Support of a Teacher Candidate signed by Collaborating Teacher, College Practicum Facilitator and School Principal: One nomination letter, of no more than 500 words, signed by the collaborating teacher, the practicum facilitator, and the school principal; emailed by one of the nominators to awards.education@usask.ca and received no later than 11:59 pm on the first business day of February of the calendar year following the fall extended practicum; and no later than April 30 of the same calendar year in a winter extended practicum.
 The letter must extend the information presented in the extended practicum final assessment form, and focus on the impact of the teacher candidate’s efforts on students, the school, and/or the community.

-3. Statement of Professional Growth by Teacher Candidate: A 500-word statement of professional growth written by the teacher candidate must be received by the Bates Award Committee (through the Undergraduate Programs Office) by email at awards.education@usask.ca no later than 4:30 pm on the first business day of February of the calendar year following the extended practicum for those students in term one, and not later than April 30 of the same calendar year as the extended practicum for those students in term two.
-The letter of introduction should include a description of the program of study undertaken within the College of Education.
-A detailed explanation of the nature and circumstance of the extended practical experience should be provided.
-Finally, the statement should acknowledge the impact of the extended practicum on the teacher candidate’s growing professional identity as a teacher, noting what the teacher candidate has learned from the experience about teaching, about learning, and about the experience of becoming a professional educator.
+3. Statement of Professional Growth by Teacher Candidate: A statement of professional growth written by the teacher candidate, of no more than 500 words, emailed by the student to awards.education@usask.ca and received no later than 11:59 pm on the first business day of February of the calendar year following the fall extended practicum; and no later than April 30 of the same calendar year in a winter extended practicum.
+This statement should include a description of the program of study undertaken within the College of Education, a detailed explanation of the nature and circumstance of the extended practicum experience, and acknowledge the impact of the extended practicum on the teacher candidate’s growing professional identity as a teacher, noting what the teacher candidate has learned from the experience about teaching, learning, and the experience of becoming a professional educator.

 4. Statement of Academic Achievement: The Bates Award Committee will request a copy of the teacher candidate’s transcripts from the Programs Office prior to the adjudication.
 The teacher candidate need not take action on this item.